MitrB/MitrB.github.io/_posts/2025-10-19-data-drive-abilities.markdown

 When [first](https://www.youtube.com/watch?v=yctM7oTLurA) hearing about [SpacetimeDB](https://spacetimedb.com/) I was very intrigued.
 I didn't have any experience creating backends for MMOs but I did have experience creating smaller multiplayer applications.
 The promise of efficiently running application logic on the database seemed too good to be true.
 Most importantly, I had a thought many will relate to "That seems easy to do!
 I should try it!".

-First, I will explain what SpacetimeDB does for you as a developer and designer in a very practical way.
+First, I will shortly explain what SpacetimeDB does for you as a developer and designer in a very practical way.
 Then I will go over how I worked with it and the systems I developed that interact with it, focusing on the abilities system.
 Oh yeah...
 I should mention that this is about how I created data-driven abilities for a MOBA in SpacetimeDB.

 ## SpacetimeDB's design